 We sat there until he came out and then we watched him take them down.
 Mum looked really sad for some reason.
 He laid his overalls over one arm and then bent down and picked up his boots.
-He turned away to go back to the laundry (Our laundry is at our back door) but then I think he must have noticed us out of the corner of his eye, because he turned back around.
+He turned away to go back to the laundry (our laundry is at our back door) but then I think he must have noticed us out of the corner of his eye, because he turned back around.
 He looked at me, frowned and then started walking towards us.
 He asked me what the hell I was doing up so early.
 He didn’t even pay any attention to mum.
 I got really angry then.
 I mean, I’m used to him ignoring her, but I think I’d just had enough.
 She’s always defending him whenever I complain about him and she stopped me from waking him up that time and he just acts like she’s not there.
 So I kinda yelled at him.

-I said, “why don’t you ever talk to her?”
+“Why don’t you ever talk to her?”

-But I kept going anyway, I said, “mum – you act like she’s not even here.”
+“You act like she’s not even here.”

 I couldn’t believe he’d said that right in front of her.
 I was really angry and I turned my head to look at her.
 But she wasn’t there anymore.
 Dad looked to where I was looking and then back at me.
 I think he was going to say something, but then he just shook his head a tiny bit – so that it was hard to tell if he was even shaking it at all – and walked away.